Contact our hydration specialists in Newport Beach to learn more about IV therapy and boost shots

 Use a bulb syringe or neti pot to clear out your nasal cavity, or try a salt water or decongestant nasal spray.

 Most people’s go-to remedy: sip some hot chicken soup.
-Add some pepper, garlic, or curry powder for added benefits.
+Add some garlic for added benefits.

 Gargle salt water to clear out mucus in your throat.

-Stay in bed, even if you think you’re too busy to take a break.
+Make rest a priority, even if you think you’re too busy to take a break.
+Pushing yourself could have the opposite effect and keep you feeling sick longer.

 10. Stay Hydrated!